imzqqq/chat/website/spec/content/appendices.md

 ### Common Identifier Format

-The Chat protocol uses a common format to assign unique identifiers to a number of entities, including users, events and rooms.
+The Matrix protocol uses a common format to assign unique identifiers to a number of entities, including users, events and rooms.
 Each identifier takes the form: